AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Cons

-• Lower speed: Since the proxy server is shared by multiple users, bandwidth is divided, which can lead to slower connection speeds, especially during peak usage times.
+• Lower speed: Since multiple users share the proxy server, bandwidth is divided, leading to slower connection speeds, especially during peak usage.

 • Limited control: Shared proxies offer fewer customization options than dedicated proxies.
-With no exclusive access to the server, you have less control over configuration and troubleshooting.
+Since you do not have exclusive access to the server, you have less control over configuration and troubleshooting.

 Share This Article